A local treatment of finite alignment and path groupoids of nonfinitely aligned higher-rank graphs: Path spaces

 \subsection{Filters}

 A \define{filter} of a $P$-graph $\Lambda$ is a nonempty subset $x$ of $\Lambda$ that is \define{hereditary} (i.e. $\lambda \preceq \mu \in x$ implies $\lambda \in x$) and \define{directed} (i.e. $\mu,\nu \in x$ implies there is $\lambda \in x$ such that $\mu,\nu \preceq \lambda$).
 We denote the set of filters of $\Lambda$ by $\filters{\Lambda}$.
+Due to their defining properties, finite filters are of the form $\principal{\mu}$ for some $\mu \in \Lambda$, and infinite filters are of the form $\bigcup_{n} \principal{\mu_{n}}$ for some $\preceq$-increasing sequence $(\mu_{n}) \subseteq \Lambda$.
+In this way, the filters of $\Lambda$ resemble the paths of a directed graph.
 Filters have been used to give combinatorial descriptions for spaces of path-like objects for some time.
 In \cite{Nic92}, Nica showed filters provide a path model for the spectrum of the diagonal subalgebra of the Wiener--Hopf C*-algebra of a quasi-lattice ordered group.
 Paterson and Welch used filters to model paths in $k$-graphs in \cite[Lemma 2.1]{PW05}.
 Exel used filters to model paths in semigroupoids in \cite[\S 20]{Exe08}.
 Indeed, in the original paper \cite{BSV13} on $P$-graphs, filters played the role of paths, and we will do the same.